Practice — Alexander James Hamilton

 A four decade photographic practice developed through remote expeditions, extended residencies, site reactivation and the construction of research infrastructures.

-Photography forms the central axis of the work.
-Other media, including film, sculpture, lighting and site specific installation, are employed in direct support of photographic production.
+Photography forms the central axis.
+Film, sculpture, lighting and site specific installation are employed in direct support of photographic production.

-All works produced after November 2013 are realised as unique works, accompanied by two artist’s proofs that differ in scale and execution.
+All works produced after November 2013 are realised as unique pieces, accompanied by two artist’s proofs that differ in scale and execution.
 No editions are released.

 Alexander James Hamilton